Course Catalog

 This course is designed to provide students with the background necessary to understand the local area networking information in Microsoft courses on workstations and networking.
 This course provides students with the information needed to build a foundation in current networking technology for local area networks, wide area networks and the Internet.

-NET-153 - ADVANCED NETWORKING
+NET-153 - Advanced Networking

 Lecture: 2